 Other jurisdictional responsibilities include the quality testing and advertisement compliance of petroleum products, package inspections to verify net content statements, including quantity inspection of products sold by volume or count and price verification (scanner) inspections.
 The program includes ongoing undercover sales and purchases to supplement other primary testing procedures.

 Weighmasters are licensed people who weigh products for commercial transactions and issue certificates for the weight for verification by a third party.
 Buyers and sellers both rely on the use of weighmaster certificates for honest transactions.
 Staff inspects the records weighmasters are required by law to maintain for compliance.
 Failure to maintain accurate records is a violation of State laws and regulations.

-The department’s Wildlife Services program is conducted in partnership with the US Department of Agriculture’s Wildlife Services program for the purpose of assisting Placer County citizens with wildlife-related issues and offering technical assistance for behavior modification, use of repellents, exclusion, and habitat modification.
+The department’s Wildlife Services program is conducted for the purpose of assisting Placer County citizens with wildlife-related issues and offering technical assistance for behavior modification, use of repellents, exclusion, and habitat modification.
 Wildlife Specialists primarily trap problem skunks, raccoons, and opossums in and around the urban areas as well as in rural areas.
 Staff also responds to depredation calls involving the loss of livestock and pets from predators like coyotes, mountain lions, and bears.
 They also assist with beavers that build dams that often result in the flooding and damage of property.
 Animals are euthanized and not relocated in compliance with State Fish and Game Codes.

 Land Use Issues